yashgo0018/maci-wrapper/README.md

 7. **Compute Results**

-- In a fourth terminal, clone the maci repo - `git clone git@github.com:privacy-scaling-explorations/maci.git` and then reset to `ee3e2a6` commit using `git reset --hard ee3e2a6`
+- In a fourth terminal, clone the maci repo - `git clone git@github.com:privacy-scaling-explorations/maci.git`
 - Copy the zkeys generated from the maci wrapper repo to the cli directory of the maci repo using `cp -r maci-wrapper/packages/hardhat/zkeys maci/cli`.
 - Install the dependencies using `pnpm i` and build the maci project using `pnpm run build`
 - Copy the new contract addresses from the maci wrapper repo to the maci repo using `cp -r maci-wrapper/packages/contractAddresses.json maci/cli/build/contractAddresses.json`.